vectorgrp/sil-kit/docs/api/rpc.rst

 ~~~~~~

 RpcClients and RpcServers can be annotated with string-based key-value pairs (labels).
-Additional to the matching  requirements regarding functionName and mediaType, RpcServers will only receive calls by
+Additional to the matching  requirements regarding topic and mediaType, RpcServers will only receive calls by
 RpcClients if their labels conform to the following matching rules:

-* A RpcClient without labels matches any other RpcServer.
+* A RpcServer without labels matches any other RpcClient.
-* If labels are specified on a RpcClients, all of the labels must be found on a RpcServer.
+* A mandatory label matches, if a label of the same key and value ist found on the corresponding RpcClient.
-* An empty value string on a RpcClients's label is a wildcard.
+* A preferred label matches, if the label key does not exist on the RpcClient or both its key and value are equal.

 Usage
 ~~~~~